thomaslanz10/master_thesis/README.md

 ---

-## Temporal Eolution of Variable at Location
+## Temporal Evolution of Variable at Location

 ### Example of Usage: